web3wes/svt-takehome-table/README.md

 ---

-Thank you taking the time to review my take home!
+Thank you for taking the time to review my take home!
 Hope to chat soon!

 Cheers,
 Wes